Info secretary tells directors to strengthen ties with journalists

 The meeting was attended by Director Admin and Accounts Muhammad Yousif Kabooro, Director Press Information Hasan Asghar Naqvi, Director Press Aziz Hakaro, Director Electronic Media Moizuddin Pirzada, Director Advertising Imtiaz Ali Joyo, Director Publications Mansoor Rajput, Director Planning and Development Fida Hussain Baladi, and other officers from the information department.

-The third polio eradication campaign of this year will kick off in District South on May 15 and last till May 21,...

-The National Institute of Cardiovascular Diseases conducted its graduation ceremony 2023 for its fellows recently.A...
+LAHORE: The anti-polio campaign will begin in 12 districts of Punjab from May 15.
+The special drive will continue for...

+LAHORE: Senior Member Board of Revenue Punjab Nabeel Javed presided over a full board meeting at Board of Revenue...

-A special court has handed down 17-year imprisonment each to two men in a nine-year-old case pertaining to fraudulent...
+KARACHI: A special court has handed down 17-year imprisonment each to two men in a nine-year-old case pertaining to...

-The Karachi traffic police on Friday announced a traffic diversion plan for II Chundrigarh Road where a political...

-On the one hand, the Pakistan Peoples Party -led provincial government has imposed the Section 144, but on the other...